Protist classification

+Phylogenomic tree of eukaryotes, as regarded in 2025.

 A protist (/ˈproʊtᵻst/) is any eukaryotic organism (one with cells containing a nucleus) that is not an animal, plant, or fungus.
 The protists do not form a natural group, or clade, since they exclude certain eukaryotes with whom they share a common ancestor; (Note: The first eukaryotes were "neither plants, animals, nor fungi", hence as defined, the Protista would include the earliest common ancestor of all eukaryotes.) but, like algae or invertebrates, the grouping is used for convenience.
-In some systems of biological classification, such as the popular five-kingdom scheme proposed by Robert Whittaker in 1969, the protists make up a kingdom called Protista, composed of "organisms which are unicellular or unicellular-colonial and which form no tissues".
+In some systems of biological classification, such as the five-kingdom scheme proposed by Robert Whittaker in 1969, the protists make up a kingdom called Protista, composed of "organisms which are unicellular or unicellular-colonial and which form no tissues".
 (Note: In the original 4-kingdom model proposed in 1959, Protista included all unicellular microorganisms such as bacteria.)
-In the 21st century, the classification shifted toward a two-kingdom system of protists: Chromista (containing the chromalveolate, rhizarian and hacrobian groups) and Protozoa (containing excavates and all protists more closely related to animals and fungi).
+In the 21st century, the classification shifted toward a phylogenetic classification of protists.

 The following groups contain protists.
-The clade Opisthokonta also contains the animals and the fungi, and the kingdom Archaeplastida also contains algae and plants.
+The clade Opisthokonta also contains the animals and the fungi, and the Archaeplastida also contains plants.

+Cavalier-Smith's classification

+Thomas Cavalier-Smith and his collaborators use a fully rank-based classification of protists.
+Here is their classification, non-protists are shown in bold: